 5. The location of the supplier

 Something you might not have put too much thought into is the location of your supplier.
-Of course, there are so many shipping options out there nowadays that you can get products sent quite some distance.
+Of course, there are so many shipping options and couriers out there nowadays that you can get products sent quite some distance.

 However, if you’re a local business, you might prefer to use local suppliers or those near your area.
 This is particularly true if you’ve built your reputation as an expert in your area and one that hopes to support other local businesses.